rcosta358/liquidjava-tutorial/README.md

 ```

 Now we get an error!
 LiquidJava is telling us that the implementation of the method does not satisfy the refinement specified for the return value.
 This way, we can catch errors not only in the inputs of the methods, but also in their outputs.

-> Fix the implementation of the method to return `a / b` again to make the error disappear.

 #### Exercise